microsoft/ML-For-Beginners/1-Introduction/1-intro-to-ML/README.md

 - **Create a GitHub account**.
 Since you found us here on [GitHub](https://github.com), you might already have an account, but if not, create one and then fork this curriculum to use on your own.
 (Feel free to give us a star, too 😊)
 - **Explore Scikit-Learn**.
 Familiarize yourself with [Scikit-Learn]([https://scikit-learn.org/stable/user_guide.html), a set of ML libraries that we reference in these lessons.

-### What is Machine Learning?
+### What is machine learning?

-The term 'Machine Learning' is one of the most popular and frequently used terms of today.
+The term 'machine learning' is one of the most popular and frequently used terms of today.
 There is a nontrivial possibility that you have heard this term at least once if you have some sort of familiarity with technology, no matter what domain you work in.
-The mechanics of Machine Learning, however, are a mystery to most people.
-For a Machine Learning beginner, the subject can sometimes feel overwhelming.
-Therefore, it is important to understand what Machine Learning actually is, and to learn about it step by step, through practical examples.
+The mechanics of machine learning, however, are a mystery to most people.
+For a machine learning beginner, the subject can sometimes feel overwhelming.
+Therefore, it is important to understand what machine learning actually is, and to learn about it step by step, through practical examples.

 ![ml hype curve](images/hype.png)